Tanasiv/BigQuery/README.md

 # BigQuery
-Project from GoIt courses on BigQuery
+Project from GoIt courses in BigQuery